Want the short path? Start here: Brew Lab — the full index of brewing guides, espresso fixes, and buying fundamentals.

 Over-extraction is the most common reason coffee tastes bitter at home.
 Water is a solvent.
 Give it too much time, too much heat, or too fine a grind and it will pull harsher compounds along with the good stuff.

-- Too long → you keep extracting after the sweet spot.
+• Too long → you keep extracting past the sweet spot

-- Too much agitation → you speed extraction and push fines around.
+• Too much agitation → speeds extraction and pushes fines around

 This one is brutal because it makes good beans taste bad.
 Coffee oils go stale.
 Grinders trap fines.
 Espresso gear traps residue.
-If your coffee suddenly tastes bitter “no matter what,” clean first.
+If your coffee suddenly tastes bitter "no matter what," clean first before changing anything else.

 Start here: How to clean a coffee grinder.